-Rescue action on Everest: 350 tourists brought to safety after Sturm!
+Rescue operation on Everest: 350 tourists brought to safety after storm!

 Transparenz: Redaktionell erstellt und geprüft.